The type of eye cancer you have depends on the type of cell the cancer started in.

 Some eye lymphomas develop in the tissue surrounding the eyes.
 These are called ocular adnexal lymphomas and are extremely rare.

-Primary intraocular lymphoma and ocular adnexal lymphoma is generally treated in the same way as a lymphoma anywhere else in the body.
+Primary intraocular lymphoma and ocular adnexal lymphoma are generally treated in the same way as a lymphoma anywhere else in the body.
 They are usually treated with radiotherapy to the eye and chemotherapy.
 Other treatments may include immunotherapy.

 There are two main types of cancers of the eyeball that develop in children.
 These are: